Business routes of Interstate 15: Great Falls business loop

 Interstate 15 Business (I-15 Bus.) in Great Falls, Montana, links I-15, which bypasses downtown Great Falls to the west, to the center of Great Falls.
 As its business loop designation implies, I-15 Bus. terminates at I-15 (concurrent with US 89 and MT 200 through western Great Falls) at each end.
 The southernmost 0.83 mi of the route, from the interchange with I-15 to Fox Farm Road, is designated, but not signed, as Interstate 315.
 It is the second shortest Interstate in the country, the shortest being I-878.

 Conrad business loop

-Interstate 15 Business is a business loop of I-15 in Conrad.
+Interstate 15 Business is a business loop of I-15 in Conrad, Montana.
 It runs along Old Highway 91 from diamond interchanges at exit 335 and exit 339.
 The north end was originally a half-diamond/trumpet interchange until it was rebuilt in the 2010s, and was given a rest area / truck weigh station east of the interchange.

 Shelby business loop

-Interstate 15 Business (I-15 Bus.) in Shelby, Montana links I-15, which bypasses downtown Shelby to the west, to the center of Shelby.
+Interstate 15 Business (I-15 Bus.) in Shelby, Montana, links I-15, which bypasses downtown Shelby to the west, to the center of Shelby.
 The southern terminus of I-15 Bus. is at exit 363 on I-15; from there it follows US 2 into the center of Shelby, then follows Montana Highway 67 (Oilfield Road) across the railyard and through the north end of town to its northern terminus at exit 364 on I-15, just south of Shelby Airport.